-DBS Disclosure and Barring Service (DBS)

-DfE Department for Education (previously DCSF) ESCB Ealing Safeguarding Children Board

-EYFS Early Years Foundation Stage

-LADO Local Authority Designated Officer

-LSCB London Safeguarding Children Board
+DBS Disclosure and Barring Service (DBS) DfE Department for Education (previously DCSF) ESCB Ealing Safeguarding Children Board EYFS Early Years Foundation Stage LADO Local Authority Designated Officer LSCB London Safeguarding Children Board KCSIE (Keeping Children Safe in Education 2018) WTSGC (Working together to safeguard Children 2018)

-Safeguarding Statement
+Safeguarding Statement:

 Education staff have a crucial role to play in helping identify welfare concerns and indicators of possible abuse or neglect at an early stage.
-Keeping Children Safe in Education September 2016 and Working Together to Safeguard Children 2015 puts a statutory responsibility on the Governing Body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.

-We recognise that all adults at this school have a full and active part to play in protecting and safeguarding the children in our care, and that the pupils' welfare is our paramount concern.
-We also acknowledge that safeguarding incidents could happen anywhere and staff should be alert to possible concerns arising.

-This policy is takes into account the London Safeguarding Children Board Procedures
+Keeping Children Safe in Education 2018 and Working Together to Safeguard Children 2018 puts a statutory responsibility on the Governing Body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
+We recognise that all adults at our school have a full and active part to play in protecting and safeguarding the children in our care, and that the pupils' welfare is of our paramount concern.
+We also acknowledge that safeguarding incidents could happen anywhere and it is vital that school staff members are alert to possible concerns arising.
+This policy is takes into account and abides to the London Safeguarding Children Board Procedures.